-Staying well hydrated - but if you need to cough and don't have a drink nearby, try swallowing repeatedly instead, which mimics the act of sipping water.

-Avoiding caffeine and alcohol as these dehydrate you and dry out your throat.

-Lying down as flat as possible, which can help reduce your heart rate and drain built-up phlegm.

-Trying steam inhalation to help clear phlegm - pour hot water into a bowl, and then hover your head over the bowl - you can cover your head and the bowl with a towel to intensify the effects.
+- Staying well hydrated but if you need to cough and don't have a drink nearby, try swallowing repeatedly instead, which mimics the act of sipping water. - Avoiding caffeine and alcohol as these dehydrate you and dry out your throat. - Lying down as flat as possible, which can help reduce your heart rate and drain built-up phlegm. - Trying steam inhalation to help clear phlegm - pour hot water into a bowl, and then hover your head over the bowl - you can cover your head and the bowl with a towel to intensify the effects.

-Australian Government's PHN Program.
+This fact sheet is supported by funding from the ACT PHN through the Australian Government's PHN Program.